personalmedia/clip/docs/host-your-own.md

 ## HTTP-Server

-When running PairDrop, the `X-Forwarded-For` header has to be set by a proxy. \
+When running CLIP, the `X-Forwarded-For` header has to be set by a proxy. \
 Otherwise, all clients will be mutually visible.

 To check if your setup is configured correctly [use the environment variable `DEBUG_MODE="true"`](#debug-mode).